 Consider the notations of \Cref{ex:GW_<>}.
 The element $h=\tw{1,-1}$ is called the (class of the) \emph{hyperbolic form}.
 One can recover the following famous definition (and extension in arbitrary characteristic) of Witt. \begin{df} One defines the Witt ring of a field $K$ as the quotient ring:

 \end{df} The hyperbolic form being of rank $2$, the map \eqref{eq:GWrank} induces a morphism of rings:

 which is again called the \emph{rank map}.

-\begin{rem} \Cref{df:GW}, as well as the previous one, can be extended to an arbitrary (commutative) ring $A$ intead of a field $K$ (see \cite[I.\textsection 4, Prop.
-1]{Kneb} for the Grothendieck-Witt ring, and \cite[I. 7.1]{MH} for the Witt ring): instead of finite $K$-vector spaces, on considers finitely generated projective $R$-modules $M$ equiped with a non-degerate symmetric bilinear form
+\begin{rem} \Cref{df:GW}, as well as the previous one, can be extended to an arbitrary (commutative) ring $A$ instead of a field $K$ (see \cite[I.\textsection 4, Prop.
+1]{Kneb} for the Grothendieck-Witt ring, and \cite[I. 7.1]{MH} for the Witt ring): instead of finite dimensional $K$-vector spaces, one considers finitely generated projective $R$-modules $M$ equipped with a non-degenerate symmetric bilinear form

-and considers the Grothendieck group $\GW(R)$ associated with the monoid of isomorphisms classes of $(M,\phi)$.
+and considers the Grothendieck group $\GW(R)$ associated with the monoid of isomorphism classes of $(M,\phi)$.